Oyster card: App

-In late 2017, TfL introduced the Oyster card app which allows users to check their balance on a compatible Android or iOS smartphone.
-The app is free to download and users can top up their Oyster card on the go or check journey history.
-Top ups are available to collect at any London Underground station or bus within 30 minutes.
-The app also has a notification feature which alerts users when their balance is below a specified amount.
+In late 2017, TfL introduced the free Oyster and contactless app which allowed users to check their balance on a compatible Android or iOS smartphone.
+Users could top up their Oyster card on the go, and check journey history.
+Top-ups are available to collect at any London Underground station or bus within 30 minutes.
+The app could also notify users when their balance drops below a specified amount.

-First generation Oyster cards are not compatible with the app and TfL recommends users to upgrade their cards to newer ones to use them in the app.
+In January 2025, TfL released an update to their flagship journey planner app, TfL Go, which implemented the same features as the original standalone app.
+At the same time, they announced their intent to shut down the original Oyster and contactless app in favour of the new update.

+First-generation Oyster cards, identified by not having a "D" at the bottom left corner of the back (see images of the back of both generation cards above), can be used but are not compatible with either app, and TfL recommends that users get a new card, and transfer credit, season tickets, and refundable deposit from the old one.

 Visual design

-Designs
+Design

+The design of the Oyster card has generally remained the same since its introduction in 2003, with dark blue and cyan separated by a white swoop.
+There have been three issues of the standard Oyster card, including the original red roundel issue, but all three Oyster cards have retained their original dimensions of 85 mm x 55 mm, with Oyster card number and reference number located in the top right-hand corner and bottom right hand corner of the back of the card respectively, along with the terms and conditions.
+The current Oyster card has Transport for London branding on the front of the card, with Mayor of London on the back of the card underneath the terms and conditions.

+Standard issues of the Oyster card have been updated since the first public release in order to meet TfL's Design Standards.
 Trial versions, Transport for London staff versions and the first version of the standard Oyster card for the public were released with the roundels on the front of the cards in red.
-Standard issues of the Oyster card have been updated since the first public release in order to meet TfL's Design Standards.

-There have been three issues of the standard Oyster card, including the original red roundel issue, but all three Oyster cards have retained their original dimensions of 85mm x 55mm, with Oyster card number and reference number located in the top right-hand corner and bottom right hand corner of the back of the card respectively, along with the terms and conditions.

-The second issue of the standard Oyster card had 'Transport for London' branding on the back of the card, with the Mayor of London (having replaced the 'LONDON' branding in the blue segment of the card's back).
+The second issue of the standard Oyster card had 'Transport for London' branding on the back of the card, with the mayor of London (having replaced the 'LONDON' branding in the blue segment of the card's back).
 The roundel on the front of the card was changed from the colour red to white, as white was seen to represent Transport for London (whereas a red roundel is more known to represent London Buses).

-The most recent issue of the standard Oyster card has TfL branding on its front, removed from the back of the card in the previous issue.
-The Mayor of London branding has also been moved from the blue segment on the back of the card to underneath the terms and conditions, where it is more prominent.